-Greater Helsinki on 13 October was chosen as the most innovative ecosystem in the world at the first-ever InnoVision Ecosystems Awards, a global online event held online, established to celebrate innovative ecosystems worldwide.
+In October 2020, Greater Helsinki was chosen as the most innovative ecosystem in the world at the first-ever InnoVision Ecosystems Awards, a global online event held online, established to celebrate innovative ecosystems worldwide.
 Selected by Helsinki Business Hub, the Finnish capital’s winning theme was quantum technology.

 Pitching to a diverse international audience and an expert panel of judges, the Helsinki region presented its world-leading expertise and recent achievements in quantum technology.
 The final decision was made by the jury based on a wide range of criteria, including the significance of the developed technology and the ecosystem’s profile.
 In their first year, the awards included 50 contenders from 41 countries.

-“This award is a recognition to the whole ecosystem in Greater Helsinki which works closely together to create ground-breaking innovations in new technologies, like quantum computing,” commented Marja-Liisa Niinikoski, CEO of Helsinki Business Hub.
+“This award is a recognition to the whole ecosystem in Greater Helsinki, which works closely together to create ground-breaking innovations in new technologies, like quantum computing,” commented Marja-Liisa Niinikoski, the CEO of Helsinki Business Hub at the time.
 “Greater Helsinki provides an excellent platform to local and international businesses to develop scalable solutions with a potential for global impact.”

-Elsewhere, physicists from Aalto University and VTT Technical Research Centre of Finland in October introduced the global scientific community to a diminutive device capable of measuring energy quanta at unprecedented resolution in an article published in one of the most prestigious journals in the world, Nature.
+This is just the tip of the iceberg for quantum computing in Finland in recent times.
+Elsewhere, physicists from Aalto University and VTT Technical Research Centre of Finland have introduced the global scientific community to a diminutive device capable of measuring energy quanta at unprecedented resolution in an article published in one of the most prestigious journals in the world, Nature.

 The authors demonstrated that the thermal radiation detector, or bolometer, is theoretically accurate enough to detect individual microwave photons at astonishing speeds – roughly a hundred times faster than its predecessors.